Stanley Portal Hyatt: Literary works

 In most of his works, Hyatt describes his life and experiences in Australia, Rhodesia and the Philippines.
-When he had returned home to England he had a very hard struggle to make a success with his first novel, Marcus Hay, but soon following this he wrote the "Little Brown Brother" dealing with the Philippines, which made him well known in American literary circles.
-Other notable titles include: The Marriage of Hilary Carden; Black Sheep; The Law of the Bolo; The Land of Promises; Biffel, a Trek Ox; The Diary of a Soldier of Fortune; The Northward Trek; Off the Main Track.
-He also wrote a lot of short stories for the "Penny dreadful" story magazines of the time, and became a popular name with young boys of the early 20th century.
+On his return to England, he struggled to find success with his first novel, Marcus Hay, but soon after this his book The Little Brown Brother, about his time in the Philippines, made him well known in American literary circles.
+He also wrote a number of short stories for the "Penny dreadful" story magazines of the time, and became a widely read author among young boys in the early 20th century.